losizm/little-sql/README.md

 ### Getting Connection and Executing Statements

-The example below illustrates obtaining a database connection using `Connector` and executing a sequence of arbitrary SQL statements.
+The example below demonstrates obtaining a database connection using `Connector` and executing a sequence of arbitrary SQL statements.
 After executing each statement, an `Execution` is passed to the supplied handler.
 The handler will receive either an `Update` providing an update count or a `Query` holding a